mhbeals/Conference-Notes/CN_20150908_TeachingLearningHistory2005.md

 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by/3.0/88x31.png" /></a>

-***Taken Live and should not be considered a definative or complete record
+***Taken Live and should not be considered a definitive or complete record